yididiel7/goose/docs/guidance/getting-started.md

 Write all code comments in French
 ```

+Check out the [guide on using .goosehints][using-goosehints] for more tips.

 ### Toolkits

 Toolkits expand Goose’s capabilities and tailor its functionality to specific development tasks.
 Toolkits provide Goose with additional contextual information and interactive abilities, allowing for a more comprehensive and efficient workflow.